vojirt/PixOOD/README.md

 you will probably need to copy the `parameters.yaml` from `./_out/experiments/pixood/` to the git repo root directory and change the `OUT_DIR` to `./`.

-TODO:
-- [ ] Clean up the training code
-- [ ] Test the training code
-- [ ] Streamline the training procedure

 ## Licence
 Copyright (c) 2024 Toyota Motor Europe<br>